Searches for CE{\nu}NS and Physics beyond the Standard Model using Skipper-CCDs at CONNIE: Searches for rare processes

-Figure~\ref{fig:LVlim} (left) also shows the 95\%~C.L. upper limit projections assuming a zero difference between the reactor-on and off rates and a statistical error five times smaller in the lowest-energy bin.
+Figure~\ref{fig:LVlim} (left) also shows the 95\%~CL upper limit projections assuming a zero difference between the reactor-on and off rates and a statistical error five times smaller in the lowest-energy bin.
 These limits may be achieved if CONNIE can collect 25 times more data by, for example, increasing its mass.